-This 9-day tour itinerary seamlessly combines the architectural grandeur of India’s Golden Triangle with the festive spirit of Bikaner, offering an unforgettable travel experience rich in culture, tradition, and timeless memories.
+This tour packge for 9-day seamlessly combines the architectural magnificence of India’s Golden Triangle with the festive spirit of Bikaner, contributing an remarkable travel experience rich in tradition, culture, and timelessness.

 Bikaner Camel Festival Dates 2026

-The Bikaner Camel Festival is an annual celebration held every January in the vibrant desert city of Bikaner, Rajasthan.
-Dedicated to the “Ship of the Desert”, this colourful festival features camel beauty contests, folk music and dance performances, camel races, and traditional Rajasthani cuisine — offering visitors a true taste of desert culture.
+The Bikaner Camel Festival is a yearly gala event organized annually in January at the lively desert city of Bikaner, Rajasthan.
+Focused on the “Ship of the Desert,” the vibrant festival includes camel beauty pageants, folk dance and music performances, camel races, and traditional Rajasthani food — giving tourists an enchanting insight into the rich heritage of the area and a serene respite in the midst of the golden desert backdrop.

 Tour Highlights